canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

   //log amount ETP sent to WHO
   console.log(tx)
 }
 ```

-## Test NodeJS
+## Run and Test

-To test your nodejs code, Create a function called run() and make sure it gets executed in the script.
+To test your nodejs code, Create a function called `run()` and make sure it gets executed in the script.

-For now, since the metaverse faucet is not operational, use this mnemonic:
+You can use this mnemonic if there are still funds left in it.
+Or generate your own and load some test ETP from the [faucet](https://free.mvs.org/) mentioned above.

 ```
 var mnemonic = "van juice oak general lyrics gravity hammer shield over eager crew volume survey join lonely purchase kitten artwork mass cousin process mixture add knife"
 ```

 ```